VISUAL-2020-2/visual-2020-2/_light/fog.md

 title: Fog
 ---

-This is the fog sketch, you can change the amount of fog by moving the slider on the top-left.
+This is the fog sketch, you can change the amount of fog by moving the mouse from left to right.

 <!-- Sketch file location, (pending organization) -->
 <script src="fog.js"></script>